NathanHarrington/dotfiles/README.md

 Install ublock origin for chrome
-Install "fixed width text for gmail" extension for chrome
+Install "fixed width text for gmail" extension for chrome Set chrome to "remember where you left off"

 ### Setup the rclone backup option: